UnforeseenOcean/revvid/README.md

 ```

 ## Usage

+Note: This only works on mac since `pyttsx3` supports saving audio files only on mac [pyttsx3#30](https://github.com/nateshmbhat/pyttsx3/issues/30).
+If theres a better way to get tts audio files cross platform, please make a PR :)

 You can either run the app by itself to get an interactive interface or supply a command line argument for the id of the specific submission you want to fetch screenshots from.

 e.g.